dlchambersjr/ui-framework-project/README.md

 #### Pros
 * Command Line Interface (CLI) allows for rapid deployment of new modules into the Angular framework.
 * Clear Documentation to get started and a fairly intuitive tutorial.
 A basic application can be up and running in under 15 minutes, and a more complex application in less than two-hours.
 * The CLI also allows for the quick creation and integration of component folders, files, and code along with a testing file.
-Allows for good seperation of concerns.
+Allows for good separation of concerns.
 * Built in Angular components start with a '@' - this creates consistency and clarity as to what is naturally part of the framework.
 * Code splitting allows us to essentially break our codebase down into smaller chunks and serve those chunks on demand, which we call “lazy loading”. - (https://toddmotto.com/lazy-loading-angular-code-splitting-webpack)
 * Using pipes to modify formatting (i.e., case, currency, etc...)